cpaul-mech/startup/notes.md

 The syntax for javascript is really weird and will probably take a while to get used to, because everything is interrelated.

+the `npm run dev` command didn't work for me at all.
+I wonder why that is the case...?
+Javascript code is still really confusing, so it's gonna be greek to me for a while.

 ## React Part 2: Reactivity